learn-co-curriculum/react-hooks-practice-animal-shelter/README.md

 ### `App`

 1. The app's initial state is already defined.
 App has two children: the `<Filters />` and `<PetBrowser />` components.

 2. App should pass a **callback** prop, `onChangeType`, to `<Filters />`.
-This callback needs to update `<App />`'s `state.filters.type`
+This callback needs to update `<App />`'s `filters.type` state.

 3. `<Filters />` needs a **callback** prop, `onFindPetsClick`.
 When the `<Filters />` component calls `onFindPetsClick`, `<App />` should fetch a